• Skip to primary navigation

 Because they need the money!

-In all seriousness, the leaders of the country – including the Crown Prince, Mohammad Bin Salman Al Saud – want to future-proof the country from its over reliance on oil to make money by developing new revenue streams.
+In all seriousness, the leaders of the country – including the Crown Prince, Mohammad Bin Salman Al Saud – want to future-proof the country from its over reliance on oil to generate money by developing new revenue streams.

 The plan is called Vision 2030, which sets out the infrastructure that will turn Saudi Arabia into a major tourist destination by the year mentioned.